Randi-f/randi-f.github.io/index.md

 </table>

 ### Biography
-I'm a student studying in BUPT, majoring in IoT.
+I'm a postgraduate student studying in Imperial College London, majoring in Computing, who wants to be a software engineer.

 ### Educations
+Imperial College London (IC) Sep.
+2023 - Present

 Beijing University of Posts and Telecommunications (BUPT) Sep.
-2019 - Present
+2019 - Jun.
+2023

 Bachelor of Engineering (Candidate) in Internet of Things Engineering